xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

 cisco NCS-5500 () processor
 System uptime is 4 weeks 2 days 18 hours 1 minute
 ```
+The output shows the prompt, hostname and version details of the device as per the request.

 ### 2. iosxr_driver.py

 ```